nkosanamolefe/sql/student-mental-health/README.md

 ## Project Overview

-Will be perform exploratory data analysis on a dataset around mental health of domestic and international students.
+Performed exploratory data analysis on a dataset around mental health of domestic and international students.
 Using SQL querying to look at how social connectedness and cultural issues affect mental health.

 This survey was conducted in 2018 at an international Japanese university and the associated study was published in 2019.
 It was approved by several ethical and regulatory boards.